aqiansunboy/GSDownloaderSDK/README.md

 如何编译:
 --------------------
-1:open workspace with xcode;
+1:open workspace with xcode

-2:edit GSDownloaderSDK scheme;
+2:edit GSDownloaderSDK scheme

-3:copy below script into Build/Pre-actions.(note:must select Provide build settings from:GSDownloaderSDK):
+3:copy below script into Build/Pre-actions.(note:must select Provide build settings from:GSDownloaderSDK)

 	# Sets the target folders and the final framework product.